 Protests continue after government-appointed trustees took over pro-Kurdish municipalities on Nov 4, replacing elected officials.
-In Batman, one of the cities where protests have been the strongest, prominent Kurdish politicians and women’s rights activists, including former MP Sebahat Tuncel, Batman’s first female MP Ayla Akat Ata, Democratic Equality and Democracy Party (DEM Party) Women’s Assembly Spokesperson Halide Türkoğlu, and Socialist Women’s Assembly (SKM) Central Committee Member Satiye Ok, addressed a Nov 5 protest organized by women.
+In Batman, one of the cities where protests have been the strongest, prominent Kurdish politicians and women’s rights activists, including former MP Sebahat Tuncel, Batman’s first woman MP Ayla Akat Ata, Peoples' Equality and Democracy (DEM) Party Women’s Assembly Spokesperson Halide Türkoğlu, and Socialist Women’s Assembly (SKM) Central Committee Member Satiye Ok, addressed a Nov 5 protest organized by women.

 Women gathered with DEM Party representatives, dancing and chanting slogans like “Jin, jiyan, azadî” (“Women, life, freedom”) and “Solidarity with resisting women from Batman to Rojava to Iran” before the speeches began.